9 min read

 If the scene at the top sounded familiar, here's the easy thing.

-Thread Otter is free for 14 days, no card.
+Thread Otter is free for 7 days, no card.
 Drop a recent blog post or a tool you've shipped.
-Pick three or four channels.
-See what five drafts grounded in your product, in your voice, actually look like.
+Pick two or three channels.
+See what four drafts grounded in your product, in your voice, actually look like.

-The first 100 Solo signups lock in $19/mo for life instead of $29 — that's the Founding 100 cohort, and the counter is live on the pricing page.
-If you're going to do five-channel launches, do them with a tool that learns what worked.
+If you're going to do four-channel launches, do them with a tool that learns what worked.

 The one launch I'm proudest of last month wasn't the one I tweeted.
 It was the one where I shipped the post composer, then used the post composer to write a post about the post composer, sent it to four channels, and watched two of them actually land.
 The reps compounded.
 They will for you too.